ShadowDoggo/sfdl_files/SFDL/Troubleshooting.md

 ### Splatoon save or memory searcher file got wiped:

-The app automatically backs up your save and memory searcher files if you have the option enabled.
+The app automatically backs up your save and memory searcher files in case anything goes wrong, if you have the option enabled.
 To restore the save, right click on Splatoon > Save directory > user > ID > delete the old save > copy the save.dat.bak from the sfdl folder > remove the .bak extension.
 To restore the memory searcher file, remove the old .ini file from the memorySearcher folder > copy the .ini.bak file from the sfdl folder to the memorySearcher folder > remove the .bak extension.

 ##